Where Are They Now

 Mirza is living her best life outside of high school.
-Becoming independent and a full time student has become a passion for her.
+Becoming independent and a full-time student has become a love for her.

 “Life after high school is good.
 You get to experience more freedom with your choices, as in which classes you should take for your major.
 You’re moving onto the next step in your life so there’s always this type of excitement within you,” Mirza said.